 Accurate mailing works hard to ensure that every mailing achieves the greatest results for our customers.
 Our Project Managers will work with you to answer any question as well as consult with all your mailing and bulk mailing campaign options.

 Contact us before you print.
 We will review your pre-print proof piece to verify it for postal regulation guidelines adherence.
-This important step can save you money and processing time.
+This important step can save you money and

 Greatest return on your investment (ROI) – personalization and variable data speaks directly to your audience.
-Let us make it simple for you and set your project up for the greatest results.
+Let us make it simple for you and set your project up for the

 Use the right paper – Postcards and self-mailer pieces have minimum thickness requirements.
 A 4 ¼ x 6 postcard must be printed on 7 point (.007) minimum stock.
 All oversized cards must be printed on 9 point (.009) minimum stock.
 Reply cards have the same rules.
 Let us do the printing and we’ll help you choose the best paper for your needs!